ritabc/DS_Challenge/README.md

 # README
-A practice project using Node.js, AngularJS, and MySQL, along with _other libraries including faker (for seeding data), express, mocha & chai(for testing), (),_, to create an application with CRUD capabilities for _data_.
+A practice project using Node.js, AngularJS, and MySQL, along with _other libraries including faker (for seeding data), express, mocha & chai(for testing), nodemon for hot reloading (),_, to create an application with CRUD capabilities for _data_.
 By Rita Bennett-Chew

 ## Decisions Made